 However, when running reports in Pandle, the amount owed from this customer will show in your base currency.
 For example, here is the payables report for the above customer:

 Bank accounts that use a different currency

-If you have bank accounts which are not in your base currency then they can be added to Pandle.
+If you have bank accounts which are not in your base currency, these can be added to Pandle.

 You can then select the currency this bank account uses as follows:

 All transactions processed through this bank account will now be in Euros.
-The bank balance on the banking tab will also show in Euros as follows:
+The bank balance on the Banking tab will also show in Euros, as seen here: